vikassinghrathore/spring-boot-pcf/04-spring-boot-react-full-stack-h2/readme.md

 ## Running the Application

 - REST API - Import `restful-web-services` into Eclipse as Maven Project.
-Run `com.in28minutes.rest.webservices.restfulwebservices.RestfulWebServicesApplication` as a Java Application.
+Run `com.rest.webservices.restfulwebservices.RestfulWebServicesApplication` as a Java Application.
 Check Authentication and REST API Sections for executing REST APIs.
 - React Application - Import `frontend/todo-app` into Visual Studio Code.
 Run `npm install` followed by `npm start`
-- http://localhost:4200/ with credentials in28minutes/dummy
+- http://localhost:4200/ with credentials vikas/dummy

 > Look at  `Creating New Users` section for creating new users.